stackbit-projects/kangyeonleeportfolio-7509c/src/pages/posts/best-waves-surfing-spain.md

 subtitle: ''
 excerpt: >-
-  Surfing is a surface water sport in which the wave rider, referred to as a surfer, rides on the forward or deep face of a moving wave, which is usually carrying the surfer towards the shore.
+  Surfing is a surface water sport in which the wave rider, referred to as a surfer, rides on the forward or deep face of a moving wave, which is usually
 date: '2014-01-15'
 thumb_img_path: images/thumbnail_02_webNovelWeb_2.png
 thumb_img_alt: 'kyobo web '